Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Ewald summation

-Note that, as it is done in \cite{Nestler2016}, it is possible to construct a fast method for the sums defined in \eqref{eq:2pno0} and \eqref{eq:1pno0}.
-But using the integral representation of the sums \eqref{eq:fourier_space_nonzero_ewald}, we are able to construct a fast method that has a minimal deviation from the treatment of the triply periodic SE method \cite{Lindbo2011a} while incurring only a small additional cost.
+Note that, as done in Ref.~\onlinecite{Nestler2016}, it is possible to construct a fast method for the sums defined in Eqs.~\eqref{eq:2pno0} and \eqref{eq:1pno0}.
+However, using the integral representation of the sums \eqref{eq:fourier_space_nonzero_ewald}, we are able to construct a fast method that has a minimal deviation from the treatment of the triply periodic SE method \cite{Lindbo2011a} while incurring only a small additional cost.